 In this guide, you’ll find answers to many of our most frequently encountered questions and issues.
 Click the link for in-depth details and troubleshooting steps or scroll below to locate it.

 Access Control is a core concept to understand in order to administrate your Centercode platform.
 Access to resources within Centercode, whether Surveys or software downloads, Feedback or Notices, is controlled by the combination of Teams and Roles (in this case, Feedback Roles).
-Teams allow you to organize and grant access to specific groups of Users within your Community and Project.
-Feedback Roles specifically designate the access and responsibilities to each respective team.
+Teams allow you to organize users into groups.
+Feedback Roles allows you to control the access each team will have when submitting or handling feedback.

 Together, Teams and Feedback Roles set access on a broad level, affecting multiple users.
 In order to provide the right level of access, you may need to adjust user Teams multiple times throughout a Project.
 Given this fact, there are many different ways to adjust and control a user's Team assignment, from when users are onboarded, to on-the-fly corrections.
 This article will cover the various methods of initiating and adjusting a user account's team assignment.
 (Read more)